sheriedearie/phase-3-orms-defining-object-relational-mapping/README.md

 ## Why Use ORM?
 There are a number of reasons why we use the ORM pattern.
 Two good ones are:

-* Cutting down on repetitious code.
+* Cutting down on repetitive code.
 * Implementing conventional patterns that are organized and sensical.

 ### Cutting Down on Repetition